Philip III of Navarre: Foreign relations

-In August 1328, Philip, only recently recognised as King of Navarre, joined the King of France in the suppression of a peasant revolt in Flanders.
+In August 1328, Philip, only recently recognised as the king of Navarre, joined the king of France in the suppression of a peasant revolt in Flanders.
 At the battle of Cassel on 23 August, the international force assisting Philip VI, was divided into ten batailles, with the French king himself commanding the fifth.
 He was joined by thirty-nine banners in his bataille, among them that of Philip III.

 Thereafter, Navarre's foreign policy during the reign of Philip III and Joan II shifted again towards Iberia.
 Though they remained entangled in French politics, the couple were keen to build closer relations with the neighbouring kingdoms of Aragon and Castile.
 From 1329 to 1333 they negotiated a marital alliance with Aragon; their eldest child and heir presumptive, a daughter named Joan, was to marry King Peter IV of Aragon.
 During the negotiations, however, two sons, Louis and Charles, were born to the couple and displaced the prospective bride in the succession.
 She eventually became a nun.
 The alliance with Aragon was nevertheless concluded in 1338 when Peter married Philip and Joan's second daughter, Marie.

-From 1328 until 1331 Philip III of Navarre and Philip VI of France corresponded with Alfonso XI of Castile about a crusade against the Kingdom of Granada, but action was postponed due to the French king's reluctance.
-On 1 October 1333, Pierre-Roger, then Archbishop of Rouen, preached a crusading sermon before an assembly of noblemen in the presence of Philip VI in Paris.
-After the sermon, the King of France took the cross and, along with the King of Navarre, the Duke of Brabant, the Duke of Burgundy and the Duke of Bourbon, vowed to go on a "holy voyage overseas" to restore the Kingdom of Jerusalem.
+From 1328 until 1331 Philip III of Navarre and Philip VI of France corresponded with Alfonso XI of Castile about a crusade against the Kingdom of Granada, but the action was postponed due to the French king's reluctance.
+On 1 October 1333, Pierre-Roger, then archbishop of Rouen, preached a crusading sermon before an assembly of noblemen in the presence of Philip VI in Paris.
+After the sermon, the king of France took the cross and, along with the king of Navarre and Dukes John III of Brabant, Odo IV of Burgundy and Louis I of Bourbon, vowed to go on a "holy voyage overseas" to restore the Kingdom of Jerusalem.
 This crusade was finally to be directed against Granada, but owing to instability in Europe was delayed indefinitely with papal approval on 13 March 1336.